sjaakp/dateline/README.md

 #### multiple ####

 *Optional*.
-Sets which scale divisions are displayed.
-If 2, every other division is displayed.
-Default is 1, meaning that every division is displayed.
+This value determines which scale divisions are displayed.
+If it is 2, every other division is displayed.
+Default value is 1, meaning that every division is displayed.

 ## Events ##